django/channels/docs/asgi.rst

-ASGI applications, like WSGI ones, are designed to be composable, and this includes Channels' routing and middleware components like ``ProtocolTypeRouter`` and ``SessionMiddeware``.
+ASGI applications, like WSGI ones, are designed to be composable, and this includes Channels' routing and middleware components like ``ProtocolTypeRouter`` and ``SessionMiddleware``.
 These are just ASGI applications that take other ASGI applications as arguments, so you can pass around just one top-level application for a whole Django project and dispatch down to the right consumer based on what sort of connection you're handling.